 Complications from eye infections can lead to more serious problems than just swelling and irritation.
 When an eye infection is neglected, it can sometimes penetrate the eye, causing blockages to the tear ducts, ulcers in the cornea, orbital cellulitis and even blindness in very severe cases.
 These types of complications are rare, but any suspected infection should be treated as soon as possible to prevent it from getting worse and causing serious problems to your eye health.

 How to Prevent an Eye Infection

 Eye infections are unpleasant and can seriously impact your day to day life, from working at a computer to driving and taking care of household duties, so preventative measures are necessary to avoid them where possible.
-Some infections are more contagious than other, such as conjunctivitis which can spread very quickly, so the best course of action is to avoid close contact with other people if you have an eye infection.
-Keep your hands clean by using antibacterial gels to avoid spreading bacteria and germs and make sure you wash towels, bed linens and pillow cases regularly, particularly if someone in the home has an infection.
+Some infections are more contagious than others, such as conjunctivitis which can spread very quickly, so the best course of action is to avoid close contact with other people if you have an eye infection.
+Keep your hands clean by using antibacterial gels to avoid spreading bacteria and germs and make sure you wash towels, bed linens and pillowcases regularly, particularly if someone in the home has an infection.

 Contact lens wearers should avoid wearing their lenses while they have any symptoms of an eye infection.
 It’s vital to also maintain hygienic measures when putting lenses in or removing them – make sure you wash your hands before touching your eyes or the lenses and only change the lenses in a clean environment to ensure their lenses are as clean as possible.
 This will prevent an infection from developing in the first place.
 It’s also important to remember to remove your lenses before you go to sleep as well, as this can cause eye infections to develop.
 If you use monthly lenses as opposed to disposable dailies, keep them in a clean storage container and remember to replace the solution regularly to limit the production of bacteria.